 4. City Bikes

-City bikes often come with multiple accessories, such as fenders, racks, a basket, lights, a dynamo or a dynamo hub, a bell, hub gearing, and so on.
-They usually have a low number of gears or no gears at all.
+City bikes often come with multiple accessories such as fenders, racks, a basket, lights, a dynamo or a dynamo hub, a bell, hub gearing, and so on.
+They usually have a low number of gears or come as a single-speed.

 5. Electric Bike